mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - If needed a quick recap on guided apprenticeship.

 ### GDPs for Goal Setting and Prioritisation

+Q's on structure
+- is ideation different? this is imagine / plan

 The following exchange between participants Fi and Ma shows GDPs being used to organise future activity.